grokkingcoding/grokkingcoding/README.md

-- 👋 Hi, I am an extremely curious self-taught developer.
-Currently, my life revolves around two things, learning and building.
+- 👋 Hi, I am glad you are here.
+Follow me on my self-taught coding journey.
+I always believe the best way to learn something is to learn it like you will teach it.
+Currently, my life revolves around two things, learning, building and teaching.

 - 👀 I’m interested in full stack software development.
 In particular, Javascript, Automation (Puppeteer), ReactJS, NextJS, NodeJS, Redis, PWAs, Chrome Extensions, Docker, Firebase, React Native.